If you want to apply to Rhode Island College, the deadline for Fall 2023 admissions is March 15 and the application fee costs $50.

 Rhode Island College has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you shine.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the areas where you're strong.

-Curious about the factors that are considered by Rhode Island College during the admissions process?
+What does Rhode Island College consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Make sure to check with Rhode Island College for more information on admission factors.